Some of our services have changed. Please see our services page for more details

 • access a work location

-• evacuate quickly and safely in an emergency.
+• evacuate quickly and safely in an emergency

 Method statement

 Where the work being carried out is considered to be complex, you should provide more detail to those involved in the form of a method statement.
-This includes how the job is to be carried out and the how the risks are managed.
+This includes how the job is to be carried out and how the risks are managed.